rightjs/rightjs-docs/docs/en/docs/dom/element.md

     hide([String effect[, Object options]]) -> Element self

-Hides out the element.
+Hides the element.
 If a valid effect name was specified and the {Fx}
-module is available, the the effect will be used to process the hiding.
+module is available, the effect will be used to perform the hiding.

     $('some-element').hide();